 Email segmentation signifies the practice of dividing an email subscribers’ list based on set criteria.
 The basic notion behind this is to deliver relevant messages to your recipients on the basis of their geographic location, interests, purchase history, and much more.
 Now that you understand what email segmentation is, it’s imperative to know why every email marketer should practice it.

 Yes, an email is an excellent way to build tailored brand experiences.
-With smart personalization, marketers can send campaigns that address the unique challenges faced by their customers’.
+With smart personalization, marketers can send campaigns that address the unique challenges faced by their customers.
 Customers want to be heard and expect to be treated as individuals.
-They expect customized experience across all touchpoints, including email.
+They expect a customized experience across all touchpoints, including email.

 Here’s how many modern-day eCommerce retailers are investing in email personalization: